 When solving for the defender's optimal strategy φ strategy for enterprise networks, it is important to have solution techniques which can scale to large instances of CDGs.
-Our first experiment compares the scalability of the MILP to the Hard Greedy Minimax (GMM) algorithm with 1000 random shuffles and the solution quality of the two approaches.
+Our first experiment compares the scalability of the MILP to the Greedy Minimax (GMM) algorithm with 1000 random shuffles and the solution quality of the two approaches.
 In Figure 2(a) we show the runtime results with the runtime in seconds on the y-axis and the number of OCs varied on the x-axis.
-The runtime for solving the MILP increases exponentially as the number of OCs increases while GMM finishes in under 1 seconds in all cases.
+The runtime for solving the MILP increases dramatically as the number of OCs increases while GMM finishes in under 1 seconds in all cases.

 While GMM is much faster than the MILP, it is not guaranteed to provide the optimal solution.
 However, our experimental results show that empirically the solution quality loss is very small.
 In Figure 2(b) we compare the solution quality of the MILP to GMM, where the attacker's utility is given on the y-axis and the number of OCs are varied on the x-axis.
 Importantly, GMM shows a low solution quality loss for the defender compared to the MILP with a minimum loss of 1.76% for 12 OCs and a maximum loss of 3.40% for 16 OCs.
-This experiment highlights the scalability of GMM and show the loss in solution quality from GMM gives a reasonable trade-off between computational efficiency and solution quality.
+This experiment highlights the scalability of GMM and shows the loss in solution quality from GMM gives a reasonable trade-off between computational efficiency and solution quality.

 An interesting feature of GMM is how often it returns the optimal solution for the defender as the CDG game size changes.
 Table 1 compares the solution quality of GMM (with 1000 random shuffles) versus the MILP for several game sizes with 10 and 20 systems where the number of OCs are varied from 2 to 10.
-Interestingly, for CDGs with 10 systems, Hard-GMM is able to find the optimal solution in a vast majority of instances (142 out of 150 instances).
-However, for CDGs with 20 systems, GMM fails to recover the optimal solution in about a third of the instances (96 out of 150).
-Nevertheless, the loss of solution quality still remains low (3.18%) even when GMM returns the optimal solution a third of the time.
+Interestingly,